wzhudev/dotfiles/README.md

 ## Introduction

-I primarily use WSL as development environment.
+I primarily use Fedora WSL as development environment.

 My editor is [Visual Studio Code](https://code.visualstudio.com/) because it performs better with large codebases and offers superior GitHub integration, especially for reviewing pull requests.
 My VS Code profile can be found [here](https://gist.github.com/wzhudev/578d871aa553e7c849be2924a67dc387).
 And I use the vim extension.